sidprasad/NetworkInterpreter/README.md

 issue with sending messages back to each client from the server.
 This is an Operating Systems 'dup'ing issue with a non-trivial best effort solution.

+- Currently using a simple ACKless client for testing purposes.
+Eventual client will look like client.c

 ## Current Protocol

 When the server communicates with the client (and vice versa), we have the